-FPIS fasteners are not shown in Figures C1 and C2.
 FPIS shall be fastened to framing in accordance with the FPIS manufacturer's installation instructions.
 The cladding or furring fasteners are typically intended to provide attachments of the wall covering assembly, including FPIS, to resist negative (suction) wind pressure.
 Unless otherwise evaluated in accordance with Section 6.6.2 and addressed in the FPIS manufacturer's installation instructions, FPIS fastening is intended for temporary installation conditions only and cladding or furring is intended to provide for permanent fastening.